bigwiv/Biopython-cn/chr8.rst

                98      1  gi|297814701|ref|XM_002875188.1|  Arabidopsis lyrata su...
                99      1  gi|397513516|ref|XM_003827011.1|  PREDICTED: Pan panisc...

-We¡¯ve just begun to scratch the surface of the object model, but you can see that there¡¯s already some useful information.
+Weâ€™ve just begun to scratch the surface of the object model, but you can see that thereâ€™s already some useful information.
 By invoking ``print`` on the ``QueryResult`` object, you can see:

 -  The program name and version (blastn version 2.2.27+)
--  The query ID, description, and its sequence length (ID is 42291, description is ¡®mystery\_seq¡¯, and it is 61 nucleotides long)
+-  The query ID, description, and its sequence length (ID is 42291, description is â€˜mystery\_seqâ€™, and it is 61 nucleotides long)
 -  The target database to search against (refseq\_rna)
 -  A quick overview of the resulting hits.
-For our query sequence, there are 100 potential hits (numbered 0¨C99 in the table).
+For our query sequence, there are 100 potential hits (numbered 0â€“99 in the table).
 For each hit, we can also see how many HSPs it contains, its ID, and a snippet of its description.
-Notice here that ``Bio.SearchIO`` truncates the hit table overview, by showing only hits numbered 0¨C29, and then 97¨C99.
+Notice here that ``Bio.SearchIO`` truncates the hit table overview, by showing only hits numbered 0â€“29, and then 97â€“99.

-Now let¡¯s check our BLAT results using the same procedure as above:
+Now letâ€™s check our BLAT results using the same procedure as above:

 .. code:: verbatim